Spathularia flavida: Similar species

 Spathularia flavida may be distinguished from the velvet-foot fairy fan (Spathulariopsis velutipes) by differences in the stem: S. velutipes is fuzzy and brown rather than smooth and yellowish.
 The fuzziness is a result of a thin layer of intertwined hyphae that cover the stem, which project short hyphae outward from the surface.
-The closely related species S. neesi has an ochre color, spores that measure 60–80 by 1.5–2 µm, and paraphyses that are branched on the upper parts.
-Neolecta irregularis is roughly similar in appearance to S. flavida, but lacks a sharply differentiated, spoon-shaped head, has a stem lighter in color than the head, and microscopically, has much smaller oval to elliptical spores that measure 5.5–8.5 by 3–4 µm.
-Another yellowish earth-tongue fungus, Microglossum rufum, has a well-defined oval to spoon-shaped head, and sausage- to spindle-shaped spores that are 18–38 by 4–6 µm.
+The closely related species S. neesi has an ochre color, spores that measure 60–80 by 1.5–2 μm, and paraphyses that are branched on the upper parts.
+S. rufa is also best distinguished via microscopy.

+Neolecta irregularis is roughly similar in appearance to S. flavida, but lacks a sharply differentiated, spoon-shaped head, has a stem lighter in color than the head, and microscopically, has much smaller oval to elliptical spores that measure 5.5–8.5 by 3–4 μm.
+Another yellowish earth-tongue fungus, Microglossum rufum, has a well-defined oval to spoon-shaped head, and sausage- to spindle-shaped spores that are 18–38 by 4–6 μm.

-Ecology, habitat and distribution
+Distribution and habitat

+A cosmopolitan and widespread species, S. flavida is common in temperate regions such as the Pacific Northwest region of North America, extending north to Alaska; it is, however, unknown in Mexico.
+In Europe, it has been collected from Britain, Germany, Spain, Austria, Belgium, Scandinavia, and Italy; in Asia, it has been reported from India Japan, and Turkey.
+It is considered a protected species in Slovakia.

 The fruit bodies grow scattered or in groups on forest duff or humus under conifers, summer and fall, and may grow in rings or arcs.
 Thought to be a saprobic species (that is, obtaining nutrients from dead or decomposing organic matter), it has also been found on rotten wood.
+One field guide says of this species, "that one is apt to see [it] while down on the ground looking for something else."

+Ecology

 The fungus is able to protect itself from mycophagy by the springtail Ceratophysella denisana, a common mushroom feeder, by releasing repellent odorous compounds when it is injured.

-A cosmopolitan and widespread species, S. flavida is common in temperate regions such as the Pacific Northwest region of North America, extending north to Alaska; it is, however, unknown in Mexico.
-In Europe, it has been collected from Britain, Germany, Spain, Austria, Belgium, Scandinavia, and Italy; in Asia, it has been reported from India Japan, and Turkey.
-Spathularia flavida is considered a protected species in Slovakia.
-One field guide says of this species, "that one is apt to see [it] while down on the ground looking for something else."